vapor/docs/3.0/docs/crypto/getting-started.md

 ### PBKDF2

-PBKDF2 is an algorithm that is almost always (and in Vapor, exclusively) used with HMAC for message authentication.

 PBKDF2 can be paired up with any hashing algorithm and is simple to implement.
-PBKDF2 is used all over the world through the WPA2 standard, securing WiFi connections.
-But we still recommend PBKDF2 above any normal hashing function.

 For PBKDF2 you also select the Hash using generics.

 In the following example:

 - `password` is either a `String` or `Data`
-- The `salt` is `Data`
-- Iterations is defaulted to `10_000` iterations
+- Iterations defaulted to `10_000` iterations
-- The keySize is equivalent to 1 hash's length.
+- The keySize is equivalent to 1 hash's length, in this case SHA256

 ```swift
 // Generate a random salt